josxha/OryUI/README.md

-﻿# Oryon - Ory User Interfaces
+﻿# OryUI - Ory User Interfaces

 > This project is currently under early development.

-Oryon provides user interfaces for the [Ory](https://www.ory.sh/) APIs.
+OryUI provides user interfaces for the [Ory](https://www.ory.sh/) APIs.
 Ory is a [FOSS solution](https://www.ory.sh/open-source/) for authentication, authorization, access control, and delegation.

 The Ory stack consists of the following services: